michael2012z/BitBible/markdown/JPS/files/Ps.md

 5. Until I find out a place for HaShem, a dwelling-place for the Mighty One of Jacob.'

-6. Lo, we heard of it as being in Ephrath; we found it in the field of the wood.Heb.
-Jaar.
-See 1 Chr.
-13.5.
+6. Lo, we heard of it as being in Ephrath; we found it in the field of the wood.

 7. Let us go into His dwelling-place; let us worship at His footstool.